 |Languages||English, French, German, Luxembourgish|

-Please be advised: As a precautionary measure during the COVID-19 crisis, all outdoor activities must be restricted to 9 visitors.
+Please be advised: As a precautionary measure during the COVID-19 crisis, all outdoor activities with more than 11 visitors require mandatory face masks.
+From 13th of December, 2G verification of a valid test or vaccination state is also required.
 We apologize for any inconvenience.

 Rue Reiteschkopp, Dudelange, Luxembourg

 Offered byOffice Régional du Tourisme du Sud asbl

 The Haard Hesselsbierg Staebierg nature reserve spans three municipalities: Dudelange, Kayl and Rumelange.
 With an area of 600 hectares, it is the largest nature reserve in the country.
 What makes it so unique?The reserve, which is part of the European Natura 2000 network, is largely composed of former open-pit mining sites.
 After mining operations ceased, it was officially declared a nature reserve in 1994.
 Since then, nature has slowly reclaimed the land, and today it is home to numerous indigenous species.
 Once a semi-dry landscape, its grasses have been gradually transformed into paradises for fauna and flora.